Program Overview and FAQs

 2. Submit the request form to Disability Services

 Upon receiving this form, in most instances we will request that you provide documentation from a professional licensed in the specialty area about the current functional limitations of your disability or medical condition, and how it imposes on you while enrolled at ACC.
 This documentation will be held in confidence.

 The Office of Disability Services is part of Student Development at Alamance Community College.
 The office is located on the first floor in the Wallace Gee building, Room 128.
-Visit our Disability Services Moodle Site.
+Visit our Disability Services Moodle Site (you may choose “Log in as a Guest” if you don’t yet have a Moodle account).

 Monica Isbell, MSW